Fj00/CEL/README.md

 # CEL

-Common Word List (CEL), a word list with common words, for word games.
+Common English Lexicon (CEL), a word list with common words, for word games.

 ## Background